数据代理

 | One-click dashboard creation from conversation charts | ❌ | ✅ |

-| Visualized assisted creation | ✅ | ❌ |
+| Visualized assistance for creation | ✅ | ❌ |

-| Metric-assisted creation | ✅ | ❌ |
+| Metric assistance for creation | ✅ | ❌ |

 | Intelligent interpretation | ✅ | ❌ |

-What are the differences between Agent mode, Workflow mode, and API mode?
+What are the differences between Agent Mode, Workflow Mode, and API Mode?

 | Capability | Agent Mode | Agent API Mode | Workflow and Workflow API Mode |